 That’s a huge mistake.In SEO, brains and creativity matter more than marketing budget.
 Click To Tweet

-Applied correctly, SEO can be one of the best channels for growth phase startups to achieve traction at a reasonable cost.
+Applied correctly, search engine optimization can be one of the best channels for growth phase startups to achieve traction at a reasonable cost.
 Unlike other channels where traffic scales in proportion to budget, in SEO, brains and creativity matter more than budget.
-Numerous startup success stories such as Mint, Quora, Buffer, HubSpot, Unbounce, OKCupid, Groove, TripAdvisor, or Yelp wouldn’t be half the company they are today without their startup SEO strategies.
+Numerous startup success stories such as Mint, Quora, Buffer, HubSpot, Unbounce, OkCupid, Groove, TripAdvisor, or Yelp wouldn’t be half the company they are today without their startup SEO strategies.

-So we know that SEO done right can skyrocket your startup’s traffic.
+So we know that mastering SEO can skyrocket your startup’s traffic.

 Plus, there’s good news: in the past few years, SEO has become a lot harder.